perisicnikola37/php-design-patterns-simple-way/README.md

 # PHP Design Patterns the Simple Way

-This repository contains a collection of PHP design patterns implemented in a simple and understandable manner.
+This repository contains a collection of PHP design patterns implemented simply and understandably.
 Design patterns are reusable solutions to common problems encountered in software design.
 They provide a structured approach to solving issues in software development, promoting code reusability, maintainability, and scalability.

 ## Table of Contents